Resident Website Information – Crystal Palace Park 2025

 SOUND CHECKS

-On the day before and on each event day, sound checks will take place.
-Times of sound checks will be agreed with Bromley Council in advance.
+On the day before (28/06) and on each event day, sound checks will take place.
+Times of sound checks have been agreed with Bromley Council in advance.
 Sound checks will not take place on any other days.

 Sound checks will not be at maximum event levels and although they may last a maximum of 90 minutes within a pre agreed period, tests will be carried out in short intervals.

-It is also anticipated that there may be pyrotechnic displays, however, details of these will be posted on this website once confirmed.
+It is also anticipated that there may be pyrotechnic/laser displays.

 TRAFFIC & TRANSPORT